HB

 Full FIGMA Component Library

-A few more weeks out we launched several small projects using the new Moonshot Wireframe Component Library.
+A few more weeks out we launched several small projects using the new Moonshot Wireframe UI Kit.
 I followed up on feedback from other designers as they used our component library, implementing new recommendations and making tweaks where needed.

 Real World Application